greener-group/progres/README.md

 ## Installation

 1. Python 3.8 or later is required.
 The software is OS-independent.
 2. Install [PyTorch](https://pytorch.org) 1.11 or later, [PyTorch Scatter](https://github.com/rusty1s/pytorch_scatter), [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric), [FAISS](https://github.com/facebookresearch/faiss) and [STRIDE](https://webclu.bio.wzw.tum.de/stride) as appropriate for your system.
 A GPU is not required but may provide speedup in certain situations.
+Note that installing with PyTorch versions from 2.6 may require setting `TORCH_FORCE_NO_WEIGHTS_ONLY_LOAD=1`.
 Example commands for Linux (and other operating systems, bar the STRIDE install):
 ```bash
 conda create -n prog python=3.9
 conda activate prog